 We expect all our commercial business partners to respect each other’s intellectual property rights and formally negotiate any access, licence or use of intellectual property.

-Our employees must not provide public endorsement of companies or their products on our behalf, as per our Code of Ethics and Conduct policy.
+Our employees must not provide public endorsement of companies or their products on our behalf, as per our Code of Ethics and Conduct.
 All our commercial business partners must not make any public comment or statement that would lead anyone to believe that they are representing the Department or expressing its views or policies.